Mule (smuggling): Body packing

 The practice of transporting goods outside or inside of the body is called body packing.
 This is done by a person usually called a mule or bait.
 The contraband is attached to the outside of the body using adhesive tape, glue, or straps, often in such places as between the cheeks of the buttocks or between rolls of fat.
 Other inconspicuous places, like the soles of cut out shoes, inside belts, or the rim of a hat, were used more often prior to the early 1990s.
 Due to increased airport security the "body packing" method is rarely used any more.

-Some narcotics-trafficking organizations, such as the Mexican cartels, will purposely send one or two people with drugs on the outside of their body to purposely be caught, so that the authorities are preoccupied while dozens of mules pass by undetected with drugs inside their body.
+Some narcotics-trafficking organizations, such as the Mexican cartels, will purposely send one or two people with drugs on the outside of their body to be caught, so that the authorities are preoccupied while dozens of mules pass by undetected with drugs inside their body.
 However, even these diversionary tactics are becoming less prevalent as airport security increases.

 Swallowing

 This is often done using a mule's gastrointestinal tract or other body cavities as containers.
-Swallowing has been used for the transportation of heroin, cocaine, and MDMA/Ecstasy.
+Swallowing has been used for the transportation of heroin, cocaine, and MDMA (ecstasy).
 A swallower typically fills tiny balloons with small quantities of a drug.
 The balloons may be made with multilayered condoms, fingers of latex gloves, or more sophisticated hollow pellets.
 One smuggling method involves swallowing the balloons, which are recovered later from the excreted feces.
 Alternatively, the balloons may be hidden in other natural or artificial body cavities – such as rectum, colostomy, vagina, and mouth – although this method is far more vulnerable to body cavity searches.
 A drug mule may swallow dozens upon dozens of balloons.
 The swallower then attempts to cross international borders, excrete the balloons, and sell the drugs.

 It is most common for the swallower to be making the trip on behalf of a drug lord or drug dealer.
 Swallowers are often impoverished and agree to transport the drugs in exchange for money or other favors.
 In fewer cases, the drug dealers can attempt extortion against people by threatening physical harm against friends or family, but the more common practice is for swallowers to willingly accept the job in exchange for big payoffs.
 As reported in Lost Rights by James Bovard: "Nigerian drug lords have employed an army of 'swallowers', those who will swallow as many as 150 balloons and smuggle drugs into the United States.
 Given the per capita yearly income of Nigeria is $2,100, Nigerians can collect as much as $15,000 per trip."
 Swallowers have been apprehended from a variety of age groups, including adults, teens, and children.